WhizUs/job-interview-task-seccomp/STORY_2.md

 ## What your colleague tried

-Bas has prepared a Docker image that he gives Alice to test.
+Bob's idea was to secure the file by using seccomp and preventing the read syscall.
+Bob has prepared a Docker image that he gives Alice to test.
 He shows Alice the following on his computer:

 1. First he creates a container